oliviakatrhyn/inf_systems/README.md

 ## Objectives
 ## Stakeholders

 ## Design thinking approach

-### Empathy Phase

-*include reflection on our deisgn thinking approach and brainstormed ideas
-- include empathy map - brainstormed

-### Define phase
-*turning our POV statments into How might we statments

-### Assumptions

 ## Prototyping and models - Workproducts, models and descriptions
 *short description of whats featured here